 Grace, by definition means receiving approval or favor when it’s not deserved.
-The grace of God changes everything.
+The grace God gives changes everything.
+Here’s why.

 Do & Done

 If we’re honest, most of us would say that the reason God should accept me, or that I will go to heaven when I die, is because I’m a good person.
-We have this mental image of God keeping score of our good deeds and our bad deeds, and as long as we have more marks in the good column than the bad, we are “okay with God”, and we will go to heaven when we die.
+We have this mental image of God keeping score of our good deeds and our bad deeds, and as long as we have more marks in the good column than the bad at the end of our life, we are “okay with God”, and we will go to heaven when we die.

 Fortunately for us, God isn’t about keeping score, and his acceptance of you and me isn’t based on our ability to be “good enough”.
-If that were the case, none of us would measure up to God’s perfection.
+If God were keeping score, none of us would measure up to His perfection or standards.
 When we make knowing God about performance, or being good enough, all we’re really doing is pursuing religion.
 The reality is, God doesn’t want religion from us, he wants relationship with us.
-Check out this verse: “I don’t want your sacrifices —I want your love; I don’t want your offerings —I want you to know me.”
-(Hosea 6:6 TLB) So how can we know God?
+Listen to what God says: “I don’t want your sacrifices- I want your love; I don’t want your offerings—I want you to know me.” (–Hosea 6:6 TLB) So how can we know God?

 Having a relationship with God isn’t about what I must do, it is about what Christ has already done.
 Christ has made a way, and the pressure for us to perform or be good enough is off.
 To know God we simply receive Christ’s forgiveness by faith.